 Make safe driving a family discussion.
 Talk to your kids about safe driving.
 Demonstrate that you care about their safety, and ensure they understand the responsibilities that come with having a driver’s license.

 Drive with your teen as much as possible.
 There is no replacement for experience, so take advantage of every possible opportunity to coach your children behind-the-wheel.
 Focus their attention on possible dangers and ensure they know how to drive safely and responsibly in different conditions and locations.
-Safety Insurance has partnered with Safe Roads Alliance and Travelers Marketing to develop the first "The Parent's Supervised Driving Guide".
+Safety Insurance has partnered with Safe Roads Alliance and Travelers Marketing to develop the first “The Parent’s Supervised Driving Guide”.
 The guide provides detailed instruction for parents in helping them teach their teens how to drive.
 This guide will be provided to all operators at the time they receive their learners permit.
 In Massachusetts, this guide will be mailed to all learners’ permit recipient’s within two to three weeks after a teen receives his/her permit.
 In New Hampshire the guide will be distributed by the New Hampshire Driver Education Teachers Association (NHDETA) to all teens taking a driver’s education course.
 Download guide.

 Make sure your children know the roads.
 When we’re lost, we tend to pay less attention to driving, and more attention to landmarks and road signs.
 Many young drivers find themselves “constantly lost” and, as a result, more vulnerable.
 Take the time to teach your child how to get where they need to go.
 Take out a map and show them where things are, and the main roads.
 Accompany your teen on different routes and make sure they know how to handle all intersections and turns along the way.